 The Princess Anne Hotel might be the perfect place to rest your head after a long day in Asheville.
 They offer complimentary afternoon wine and hor d’oeuvres, and of course, a hot gourmet breakfast.
 From spacious suites to superb hospitality, you’ll feel like royalty when you stay at the Princess Anne Hotel.

 Spend the day floating the river to stay cool and totally chill out.
 Head to French Broad Outfitters to rent a tube, and float peacefully along the French Broad River.
 The trip lasts between two and three hours, and is a great way to see Asheville.
 Alternatively, drive about 45 minutes to Green River to enjoy a mixture of serenity and adventure.
 Check out Wilderness Cove for rentals and tube down class I and II rapids.
 This may sound a bit extreme, but it’s loads of fun.
 There’s even a rope swing to use along the way.

 If you visit any of these great places, tag us in your photo on Instagram!
-Want additional insider tips about your upcoming Asheville group getaway?
+Want additional insider tips about your upcoming Asheville vacay?
 Learn more about what to do in Asheville by staying at an independent inn.
 Your innkeeper will gladly offer tips about the best hikes, where to eat, and so much more.
 Let the Asheville Bed & Breakfast Association help you find the best inn, B&B, or boutique hotel for your next getaway.